Recent CISO Panel: The Future of Cyber Is Automated Moving Target Defense

 This is why organizations need MTD.

 Automated Moving Target Defense technology morphs the runtime memory environment to create a continually changing, unpredictable attack surface.
-This means that even in the highly unlikely event a threat actor can find their target once, they’re unable to reuse that attack on another device, or even later on in the same device.
+This means that even in the highly unlikely event a threat actor can find their target once, they’re unable to reuse that attack on another device or even later on in the same device.
 MTD uses an ultra-lightweight agent to block unauthorized processes deterministically, as opposed to probabilistically.
-This means MTD generates few false positive alerts and doesn't noticeably affect system performance.
+This means MTD generates a few false positive alerts and doesn't noticeably affect system performance.
 It integrates seamlessly into a tech stack to augment NGAV, EPP, EDR, and XDR with Defense-in-Depth to stop in-memory, fileless, zero-day, supply chain attacks, and other advanced threats.

 banner-large